voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Step 1: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.

->During the shopping process there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

 Step 2: Qualifications (optional) - you can choose to get a list of applicable discounts for the customer from Voucherify.
 If you don't choose this option, the customer has to input the codes by themselves.

 >The Qualifications request can return just the promotions or a combination of discount codes, campaigns, and promotion tiers according to the "options" from the Qualifications request.

 Step 3: Apply the coupon codes.
-If you use the qualification request you can show the discounts for the customer to choose from, or apply some discounts automatically.
+If you use the qualification request, you can show the discounts for the customer to choose from or apply some discounts automatically.
 You can also allow the customer to input code acquired from a different source.

 Step 4: Validations - a validation request is sent to Voucherify to check whether codes are applicable and appropriate results are returned.